 History of Jordans

 Jordans has always been located in Hull, from small beginnings by the river in Quay Street, to our current location on York Street.
+Focusing on the manufacture of Sails and allied products for the Whaling industry sailing out of Hull at this time.

 The company has stood the test of time, passing through 8 father to son generations throughout out a period of time which has seen 2 world wars, 9 monarchs and 56 different prime ministers!